top of page

 Oxygen Support: Keep flow-by oxygen available at 5 L/min at all times.

-Suctioning: Periodically suction the airways as needed to remove secretions, but only when there is clinical evidence of airway obstruction.
+Suctioning: Periodically suction the airways as needed to remove secretions, but only when there is clinical evidence of airway obstruction or some clinicians prefer every 4 hours.
 Prolonged suctioning can cause mucosal injury.
 A urinary catheter may be attached to the suction tube with a Christmas-tree adapter.
 Limit suctioning to 10-15 seconds to prevent hypoxia and use a clean catheter each time.
+Have an approximate idea from the radiographs, how far the carina/bifurcation is from the trachy entry and do not suction beyond this level (usually around 10-15cm).
+Suction on withdrawal.

 Stomach: Ideally ensure there is no significant ileus or delayed gastric emptying, and consider the placement of a feeding tube to empty stomach as required.